Frequently Asked Questions¶

 Why is my sequence probability zero?¶

-How do I interpret K1000?¶
+How do I interpret Hill Numbers?¶

-What's the difference between perplexity and probability?¶
+What's the difference between Pgen and Perplexity?¶

 - Perplexity: How "surprised" is the model by this sequence?
+(Lower is better).

 Technical Issues¶